 Click here to visit the Pitfall!
-(Atari 2600) description page for screenshots and more information.
+(Atari 2600) Home Page for more information.

 One of the most Important Games Ever Made

 As a newcomer to the Atari 2600, I’m often surprised by the versatility of the system and the ingenuity of its developers.
 Just about every genre of game, from FPS to RPG, got its start or was further explored and refined on the Atari 2600…well more accurately on Atari products since a lot of these games were arcade ports.
 This brings us to Pitfall!, a humble little side scroller that likely set the paradigm for the next decade of gaming.
 To be fair, Pitfall! certainly wasn’t the first platformer, but it elaborated on design concepts touched upon by its predecessors and did a damn good job in the process, helping to popularize the genre with its success.

 Players are given lives, a time limit, treasures to gather, enemies to leap over, and even traps to avoid, which quickly became the defining elements of what we call a platformer.
 I want to make it clear that this game is very simplistic and primitive, so the “A” it received was in part an acknowledgement of its historical importance.
 That said, I first encountered this game hidden in Pitfall: The Mayan Adventure for the SNES many years ago and was fascinated by it, having never seen or played an Atari game before.
 In fact, I had to ask my dad what an Atari was and was shocked to learn that the NES wasn’t the first console… oh the naivety of youth.